-I almost didn’t believe my eyes, I wondered if I’d seen this properly.
-After all, this was a documentary series on the difficulties these female photographers had faced and their lack of recognition, despite having covered some of the most important stories of their eras.
+I almost didn’t believe my eyes, I wondered if I was being paranoid, if it was my imagination.
+After all, this was a documentary series on the difficulties these female photographers had faced and their lack of recognition, despite having covered some of the most important stories of their era.

 But I loved photography, loved it to the point that I’d print all night, sleep on the canvas backgrounds in the studio so I could continue early in the morning.
 I had one green hand, my printing hand, from the developer chemicals.

 In terms of influences, I admired the purist philosophy of Henri Cartier-Bresson: no cropping, catching the moment.
 Although unlike him, I rarely used the ‘standard’ lens, a 50mm, which is closest to what the human eye sees.
 I mostly used a portrait lens (85mm or 105mm) and a wide angle (I had a 35mm and a gorgeous 24mm).
 My cameras in the analogue era, were Nikons, solid metal but light-weight, and manual.
 Everything was manual, focussing, light readings, the lot.
 And I still think that this is how you learn.